cvsindelar/mlq/README.md

 ```
 Shortcuts in these locations will be linked to the user cache automatically the first time a user loads the `mlq` function, or may be added thereafter with the `--prebuild` option.
 For `mlsq`, the global shared shortcuts are always visible.

+# Features

+<b>Automatic shortcut rebuilding</b> : When loading a shortcut, `mlq` detects if it has become out of date, and rebuilds it if possible; if not, `mlq` falls back to `ml` to load the original modules.

 <b>Coordination between `mlq` and `module` functions</b> : The `mlq` function does not allow shortcut modules to coexist with ordinary `lmod` modules.
 When `mlq` loads a shortcut, a `module reset` is automatically performed to get rid of any loaded modules.
 Moreover, running `module` or `ml` while the `mlq` module is active automatically unloads `mlq` together with any loaded shortcut.
 Finally, typing `mlq <arg> ...` where `<arg>` is not a shortcut name falls back to `ml <arg> ...`; `module reset` is performed first, with the exception of `mlq list`, which allows you to see the `mlq` module and the actual shortcut modules (named `mlq-xxxx`).

 <b>Module consistency checker</b> : Loading `mlq` also loads a function called `mlq_check` which checks for version consistency among a given set of modules and their dependencies.
 To use it, do: